 The Bezos Empire: The 4 Companies that the Amazon CEO Also Owns

 In 2019, Amazon was listed as the third-largest company in the world based on market capitalization.
-The company has indeed gone a long way after starting as a small shop in Bellevue, Washington.
+The company has indeed gone a long way since its start as a small shop in Bellevue, Washington.
 Jeff Bezos, who founded Amazon in 1994, has seen his company grow exponentially over the years, and as expected from a billionaire CEO, acquiring other businesses has become a hobby.
 Here are the four companies that have been acquired by Amazon which are now all under the control of Jeff Bezos:

 Founded in 1999, Zappos is one of the original pillars in the online selling business and specializes in selling footwear and apparel.
 With investors initially rejecting the idea of a company selling products online, Zappos eventually found a way to raise capital as well as raise awareness for their services.
 After a few years, the company was now offering 24/7 customer support, and by 2007, it was selling over 3.5 million products across 1,200 brands.

 The company was also known for its highly-efficient and exceptional customer service capabilities.
 Although it is standard for profit-based companies to revolve their core values around their clients and customers, Zappos essentially took the phrase “customer service” to a completely different level.

 It has been widely reported that the company’s representatives would talk or exchange email correspondence with customers for hours.
 It was a bizarre strategy that yielded unprecedented results for Zappos, eventually grabbing the attention of Amazon CEO Jeff Bezos.